Quezon: Failed proposal to divide Quezon

 In 2007, Republic Act No. 9495 proposed to further divide Quezon into Quezon del Norte and Quezon del Sur.
 Quezon del Norte was to be composed of the first and second congressional districts of the province (Burdeos, General Nakar, Infanta, Jomalig, Lucban, Mauban, Pagbilao, Panukulan, Patnanungan, Polilio, Real, Sampaloc, Tayabas, Candelaria, Dolores, San Antonio, Sariaya, Tiaong and Lucena), with Lucena as its capital.
 Quezon del Sur, with its capital at Gumaca, would have been composed of the third and fourth congressional districts (Agdangan, Buenavista, Catanauan, General Luna, Macalelon, Mulanay, Padre Burgos, Pitogo, San Andres, San Francisco, San Narciso, Unisan, Alabat, Atimonan, Calauag, Guinayangan, Gumaca, Lopez, Perez, Plaridel, Quezon and Tagkawayan).
 The act lapsed into law without the signature of President Gloria Macapagal Arroyo on September 7, 2007.

-As required by law, the COMELEC held a plebiscite on December 13, 2008, 60 days after law took effect.
-The majority of the votes cast overwhelmingly rejected the division, therefore the split did not push through.
+As required by law, the COMELEC held a plebiscite on December 13, 2008, 60 days after the law took effect.
+The majority of the votes cast overwhelmingly rejected the division, and therefore the split did not push through.

+Tayabas cityhood

+The municipality of Tayabas became a component city by virtue of Republic Act No. 9398 which sought to convert the municipality into a city.
+The law was ratified on July 14, 2007.
+However, cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.